VaratisG/Digital-Governance-/README.md

 The dialog system is deployed online.
 Access it [here](https://varatisg.github.io/Digital-Governance-/).

 ### 2. GitHub Repository
-View the source code in this repository: GitHub Link.
+View the source code in this repository: [Repository Link](https://github.com/govgr-mobility-card/ps-info-template/).